Trekking Along the Dinosaur Diamond Highway

 Overnight: Camping in tents and RVs is available in the nearby state parks of Green River, Huntington, Millsite and Goblin Valley.
 Lodging opportunities also can be found through B&Bs, Airbnb, and hotels in Helper and Price.

 Tucked away in the rugged San Rafael Swell, Jurassic National Monument (formerly Cleveland-Lloyd Dinosaur Quarry) is an opportunity to learn about prehistoric animals as well as witness a working dig.
 It’s known internationally for having the densest collection of Jurassic-era dinosaur fossils ever discovered.
+Bring a lunch and enjoy a picnic in this ancient hunting ground.

 This small yet intriguing museum shares numerous dinosaur foot impressions, dinosaur skeleton reconstructions and a cast of a Tyrannosaurus skull, as well as hundreds of Native American artifacts.
 It also displays a unique depiction of the geologic layers that make up the beautiful San Rafael Swell.